 For a ceremony with serious class, why not choose one of our hundreds of ancient castles for your wedding or civil ceremony?
-Many of our most impressive Cadw-managed properties can be hired for your special day.
-For a big bash, you could opt for the Great Hall at Caerphilly Castle.
+Some of our most impressive Cadw-managed properties can be hired for your special day.
+For a big bash, you could opt for the Great Hall at Caerphilly Castle (unavailable until late 2025).
 The centrepiece of the second-largest castle in the UK, this amazing space can seat up to 200 people.
-If you’re looking for a smaller ceremony, choose the magical Castle Coch on the wooded outskirts of Cardiff, a fantasy fortress straight out of the pages of a fairytale.
+If you’re looking for a smaller ceremony, choose the magical Castle Coch (unavailable October 2024 to October 2025) on the wooded outskirts of Cardiff, a fantasy fortress straight out of the pages of a fairytale.

 Glorious gardens and stately homes

 The National Trust also offers wedding venues that will live long in the memory.
-The iconic Pin Mill in beautiful Bodnant Garden near Conwy is an incredible setting for a civil ceremony.
-You’ll struggle to find a more spectacular backdrop for your wedding snaps than this lush Italianate garden with its widescreen Snowdonia views.
-Or pick Newton House on the romantic Dinefwr estate in Carmarthenshire.
-This 17th-century mansion can cater for wedding parties of between six and 90 guests in a selection of beautifully decorated rooms.
+Pick Newton House on the romantic Dinefwr estate in Carmarthenshire.
+This 17th century mansion can cater for wedding parties of between six and 90 guests in a selection of beautifully decorated rooms.
 As an added bonus, get married at one of their properties and you’ll get a free year’s membership of the National Trust.

 A work of art